lucayepa/wot/doc/canonic.md

 Integers are signed decimals.
 The + in front of a positive integer, if present, will be removed.
 There are no optional integers.
 No zero padding allowed.

 ## Helpers
-Internal links of the object to the two helpers hashes _defaults_ and _rules_ should be solved according to the main definition of a generic node object.
+Internal links of the object to the two helpers hashes _defaults_ and _ref_ should be solved according to the main definition of a generic node object.
 Values should be inserted in the JSON object

 ## Notes
 For anything not written here, please use RFC 8785: <https://www.rfc-editor.org/rfc/rfc8785>